nicogravel/UNICOG_ResearchLog/docs/html/_sources/index.rst.txt

 **Goal:** keep track of progress during the research process.
 *************************************************************

 The tutorial is an adaptation of `The Good Research Code Handbook <https://goodresearch.dev>`_, by Patrick Mineault.
-It is delivered as a Github repo based on `Sphinx <https://www.sphinx-doc.org/en/master/>`_, `Markdown <https://daringfireball.net/projects/markdown/>`_ and `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ (rendered using `Github pages and Jekyll <https://jekyllrb.com/docs/github-pages/>`_).
+It is delivered as a Github repo based on `Sphinx <https://www.sphinx-doc.org/en/master/>`_, `Markdown <https://daringfireball.net/projects/markdown/>`_ and `reStructuredText <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>`_ (rendered using `Github pages <https://jekyllrb.com/docs/github-pages/>`_).
 Its purpose is to provide us with a scaffold for a personalised *research log* that can be easily adapted to one's individual needs.

 Before we begin, I wanted to share a couple of stories, both as a primer and as an example of how to use the resource, its functionalities, etc.